rdagumampan/rdagumampan/README.md

 ##### BIO

-- 🔭 Currently working as Principal Architect in Advanced Analytics Lab at Ørsted A/S Denmark
+- 🔭 Currently working as Solution Architect in Advanced Analytics Lab at Ørsted A/S Denmark
 - 🌱 Was C# MVP Alumni and now learning python and architecture patterns for data science solutions
 - 🌍 Find me talking in the **C#, .NET and Kubernetes Community**
 - 🤔 Looking for help with [yuniql](https://yuniql.io)